MPCStats/mpc-demo-infra/README.md

   - By default, we use a local notary whose private keys are exposed, so it's possible for people to forge it.
 Running a remote notary server can mitigate this risk.
 - Computation Parties: Computation parties must be operated by non-colluding entities to prevent reconstruction of participants' balances.

 ## 3. Deploying the Infrastructure

 (To-be-completed)

 ### Local Deployment

 (To-be-completed)

 ### Remote Deployment

 (To-be-completed)

 ## 4. Customizing the Infrastructure

 (To-be-completed)

 Developers can modify and extend the boilerplate to create their own privacy-preserving applications.

 - Customization Areas:

   1. TLSNotary Integration: Adjust the prover and verifier to handle new data sources.
   2. MPC Program: Modify or extend the statistical computations to fit specific needs.
   3. Database and Storage: Customize how data is stored or integrated into external systems.

 - Steps to Customize:
   1. Modify the TLSNotary prover and verifier for new data sources.
+Can look at a few examples [here](https://github.com/ZKStats/tlsn/tree/mpspdz-compat/tlsn/examples), specifically to be compatible with end-to-end flow, pls follow the instruction [here](https://github.com/ZKStats/tlsn/tree/mpspdz-compat/tlsn/examples/binance)
   2. Update the MPC program to include additional or modified statistical operations.
 Use MPCStats library for statistical operations.
+Can see the example and instruction what/how to customize [here](https://github.com/ZKStats/MP-SPDZ/tree/mpcstats-lib/mpcstats)
   3. Deploy and test the customized application locally before scaling to a remote setup.

 ## 5. Technical Details

 ### Input Authentication

 ![input-authentication](./assets/input-authentication.png)

 - Data providers prove their Binance balance using TLSNotary.